alexander-kastil/angular-advanced/demos/03-state-ngrx/ngrx-state/src/assets/markdown/feature-module.md

 - Examine `customers feature` and `demos feature`.

-They both provide feature state slices that are also registered in `app.config.ts`. `customersState` also provides `extraSelectors`.
-The default selectors are created automatically by the `createFeature()` function.
+- They both provide feature state slices that are also registered in `app.config.ts`.

 ```typescript
 export const customerState = createFeature({